shopware/shopware/adr/2023-04-11-new-language-inheritance-mechanism-for-opensearch.md

 ### 3. Sorting

-We add new painless scripts in `Framework/Indexing/Scripts/translated_field_sorting.groovy` and `Framework/Indexing/Scripts/numeric_translated_field_sorting.groovy`, this script then will be used when sorting
+We add a new painless script in `Framework/Indexing/Scripts/language_field.groovy`, this script then will be used when sorting

 **Example: Sort products by name in DESC**